 In terms of protein, the chocolate version has 5g less than the unflavored Bulk Pure Whey Protein, and 8g more carbohydrates.

 It wins, however, in fats, where it has 3g less.
 2-1.

-The maximum protein you can find in the Bulk Pure Whey Protein line is 77g as you can see in the table.
+The maximum amount of protein you can find in the Bulk Pure Whey Protein line is 77g as you can see in the table.

-Basically, unless all your protein comes from shakes, which better not be the case, these differences will have no impact on your results.
+Bottom line, unless all your protein comes from shakes, and it's good that it isn't, these differences won't have any impact on your results.

-This is the aminogram of Bulk Pure Whey Protein (Source)
+This is the aminogram for Bulk Pure Whey Protein.
+(Source)

 It has already become a habit.

 Although in this case, according to the ingredients, it was just habit and not logic.